-Ms. Gonzales, age 59, has served as Chief Financial Officer of Harrison Properties LLC, a Phoenix based industrial real estate management company, since June 2007.
-Ms. Gonzales served as Chief Financial Officer of Apollo Group, Inc. from October 1998 to November 2006, as Senior Executive Vice President and Chief Financial Officer of UDC Homes Inc. from July 1996 to August 1998, and as Senior Vice President and Chief Financial Officer of Continental Homes Holding Corp. from May 1985 to July 1996.
+Ms. Gonzales, age 60, served as Chief Financial Officer of Harrison Properties LLC, a Phoenix based industrial real estate management company, from June 2007 until August 2017.
+Ms. Gonzales served as Chief Financial Officer of Apollo Group, Inc. (now known as Apollo Education Group, Inc.) from October 1998 to November 2006, as Senior Executive Vice President and Chief Financial Officer of UDC Homes Inc. from July 1996 to August 1998, and as Senior Vice President and Chief Financial Officer of Continental Homes Holding Corp. from May 1985 to July 1996.
 Ms. Gonzales began her career as a certified public accountant with Peat, Marwick, Mitchell and Company.
 She serves as a member of the Advisory Board of the Scottsdale Branch of the First Western Trust Bank and formerly served as an independent member and Chair of the Audit Committee of the board of directors of Main Street Restaurant Group, Inc., a former public company restaurant operator, from 2003 to 2006 and as the Chair of the Audit Committee (from 2010 to 2013) and Community Expert member (from 2009 to 2015) of the Arizona Board of Regents.
 Ms. Gonzales received a Bachelor of Accountancy degree from the University of Oklahoma and is a certified public accountant.